 Career prospects are excellent.
 There is a wide range of career opportunities in all aspects of the communications industry and the skills learned here will also be generic to allow employment in other sectors such as finance, banking, general manufacturing, etc. Some graduates also choose the path of academic research and therefore subsequently undertake a PhD.

-A degree equivalent to a UK upper second class (2.1) honours in Electronic/Electrical Engineering, Computing, Mathematics or Physics, or a good lower second-class (2.2) honours degree accompanied by demonstration of specific competence in communications theory or practice.
+A UK upper second class honours degree (2.1), or equivalent, in electronic/electrical engineering, computing, mathematics or physics; or the equivalent of a good lower second class honours degree (2.2) accompanied by demonstration of specific competence in communications theory or practice.

 We also welcome and accept students with a wide range of international equivalent qualifications.